vivekjoshy/openskill.py/docs/source/api/openskill/models/weng_lin/bradley_terry_full/index.rst

          A_q = |\{s: r(s) = r(q)\}|, q = 1,...,k

       :param team_ratings: The whole rating of a list of teams in a game.
-      :return: A list of Decimals.
+      :return: A list of integers.

    .. py:method:: _c(team_ratings)